 |Pearson Test of English (PTE): Overall score (with no section score less than):||58-64 (50)|

 |University of Cambridge - Advanced (CAE): Total score of||58|

 |VU English - University Preparation UPP (Postgraduate)||Achieved|

 |English Language School in Sydney (ELSIS) - EAP 2 (advanced)||A grade|

-In some circumstances we will accept test results from other methods of examination not listed in this table.
+In some circumstances, we will accept test results from other examination methods not listed in this table.

-If you have completed a qualification where English was the primary language of instruction, you may be eligible for an English language exemption.
-Check our Guide to English Language Requirements to find out if you qualify for an exemption.
+If you completed a qualification where English was the primary language of instruction, you may be eligible for an English language exemption.
+Check our guide to English language requirements to find out if you qualify for an exemption.

 Step 3: Identify a supervisor (and align your research interests with ours)

 Supervisors are active researchers working within VU's institutes, research centres or college-based research groups.
 They provide guidance and support throughout your research.
 As part of your application (step 4), you will need to nominate a supervisor.

 It is important to identify a supervisor that shares an interest in your research topic.
 Your research interest should also align with one or more of our research focus areas.